- 18 Feb 2011

 A Behavioral Model of Demandable Deposits and Its Implications for Financial Regulation

-Executive Summary — Depositors are overconfident of their chances of recovering demandable deposits in a bank run.
+Overview — Depositors are overconfident of their chances of recovering demandable deposits in a bank run.
 In a recent research paper, professor Julio J. Rotemberg reviews various government regulations available to be imposed on financial institutions—minimum capital levels, asset requirements, deposit insurance, and compulsory clawbacks—to understand how much they can help protect investors.
 Key concepts include:

 - US households hold 11.4 percent of their financial assets in "transactions accounts" that are immediately available—about $3.5 trillion.

 - Due to cognitive bias, people are overconfident about their position in line to withdraw their deposits in a bank run.